LxrdCrow/BookTime-App/README.md

 ## Development

-Review models and looking for structure of Controllers
+Building logic and structure of Controllers